 Associate Professor, School of Sciences Dean

 Dr. Lokar completed his graduate work in 2004 at Virginia Tech under William A. Ducker.
 During his graduate career he was awarded the Chemistry Department Advisory Council’s Graduate Research Award in 2003.
 In addition, he conducted visiting research at Wageningen University in the Netherlands working with Frans Leermakers and Luuk Koopal studying colloidal systems with Self-Consistent Field (SCF) theory.
-Since his arrival at Lynchburg College, Dr. Lokar has served as a past chair of the Virginia Blue Ridge Section of the American Chemical Society, a past chair of the Lynchburg College Faculty, Department Chair of Chemistry and currently as the Dean of the School of Sciences.
+Since his arrival at University of Lynchburg, Dr. Lokar has served as a past chair of the Virginia Blue Ridge Section of the American Chemical Society, a past chair of the University of Lynchburg Faculty, Department Chair of Chemistry and currently as the Dean of the School of Sciences.

 - PhD in Physical Chemistry – Virginia Polytechnic Institute and State University, 2004